f3peakcity/f3peakcity.github.io/static/stats/README.md

 [issue]: https://github.com/f3peakcity/Slack_Data_Collector/issues/48

+## Site-name migrations

+When a real-world AO renames or merges, historical rows in the sheet still carry the old name.
+Rather than editing history in the sheet, `data.js`'s `f3CanonicalSite` rewrites known old names to their current one for every page, right after parsing — so a rename only needs one entry, in one place.

+- **WWCM → NeighborUp** — Western Wake Crisis Ministry merged into NeighborUp in Aug 2026.
+Rows before that date still say `WWCM`; every stats page reads them as `NeighborUp`.

 ## Other definitions

 - **PC Regular** — 26+ posts in the trailing 26 weeks, *or* 3+ posts in the